Snafu (Agent Carter): Plot

 As Peggy Carter is resisting interrogation at the Strategic Scientific Reserve (SSR), Edwin Jarvis appears with a fake signed confession from Howard Stark, promising surrender if Carter is released.
 Carter sees Ivchenko communicating in Morse code with Dottie Underwood, and reveals the truth about her own investigation to her colleagues to gain their trust.
 Ivchenko hypnotizes SSR Chief Roger Dooley and has him steal one of Stark's weapons from the SSR's labs: a gas cylinder that Underwood and Ivchenko activate in a crowded cinema before leaving and locking the door behind them.
 The agents find Dooley wearing a Stark experimental vest given to him by Ivchenko, which Jarvis explains will explode with no way to deactivate it.
 Dooley jumps out a window moments before the device detonates, killing him but saving the others.
 The gas in the cinema makes the audience become maniacal and attack each other violently, and when an usher arrives soon after, the entire audience is dead.

 Production

 Development

-In January 2015, Marvel announced that the seventh episode would be titled "Snafu", to be written by executive producer Chris Dingess, with Vincent Misiano directing.
+In January 2015, Marvel announced that the seventh episode would be titled "Snafu" and be written by executive producer Chris Dingess, with Vincent Misiano directing.